The top-rated Garmin Edge 530 is Currently on SALE - Reduced by $50

 Bike Accessories for Safe Winter Cycling

-Maintain your lights like treasured pets: make sure they always have charged batteries, and are not falling off your bike or pointing in the wrong direction.
+Make sure your bike lights always have charged batteries, and are not falling off your bike or pointing in the wrong direction.
 It’s a great idea to go for a ride with someone else and ask them to check on how well your lights are working.
 I often see people biking with miserable little lights that I have to strain my eyes to TRY to see.
 That is NOT what you need.
 You want to be blazingly visible, while at the same time not blinding other road users – a fine balance, but well worth achieving.

 Have the Right Gear for Safe Winter Cycling

 Have as many reflective bits on you as possible.
 You can make your entire bike reflective (and also protect it) with Bike Wrappers (reviewed here).
 It is also excellent to have reflective bands around your ankles, as their up and down motion makes it really obvious that you are a cyclist.

 It is absolutely essential to keep your core and head dry and warm.
 In my experience, cold hands and feet are almost unavoidable, especially on long commutes – but you can survive that.
 However, a cold core and head could sent you into hypothermia.
 Or at the very least, just make you very, very miserable.

 Of course, you will need to layer, because cycling warms you up quickly.
 A good approach is three layers on top, two on the bottom.
 On the top, start with a wicking base layer, such as Under Armor.
 Over that you can wear a fleece top to keep you warm (make sure it is breathable, otherwise you could be soaking wet from sweat by the time you get to work).
 Finish off with a waterproof and windproof jacket or shell, such as the Gore Countdown jacket, which I reviewed here.